int19h/Bannerlord.CSharp.Scripting/README.md

 ## Prerequisites

-The mod is tested with Bannerlord e1.6.1 and e1.6.2 beta.
+The mod is tested with Bannerlord e1.6.1-e1.6.5b.
 Older versions of the game *may* work, but are considered unsupported.

 There are no known compatibility issues with other Bannerlord mods.